Free Shipping on orders over $100

 CB1 and CB2 Receptors

-Two main receptors are responsible for interacting with cannabinoids, these are known as the CB1 and CB2 receptors.
+Two main receptors are responsible for interacting with cannabinoids.
+These are known as the CB1 and CB2 receptors.
 Cannabinoids (both endocannabinoids and phytocannabinoids) bind and interact with these receptors to alter and improve their function.

 CB1 receptors are concentrated in the central nervous system and the brain, this interacts with core functions such as pain perception, stress levels, and memory function.